liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. sidewalk/crosswalk
 1. an endless treadmill of feeding, washing and nappy-changing
 1. the pronunciation is more attractive than the meaning it carries out
-1. I failed to live up to my parent's expectation
 1. you are young and eager to get started
-1. First time I came here, there are a lot of possibilities out there
 1. how do you feel now comparing to when you were here before
 1. family tree
 1. I come from a diverse background
-1. I was gona to work, but I got a phone call
 1. I have no comments
 1. put down roots
 1. the decline in profit is causing disquiet aomng shareholders